omarudolley/sandbox-definitions/README.md

-# IOXIO Sandbox Nexus Definitions
+# IOXIO Dataspace Sandbox Definitions

-This repository contains Data Product definitions for the IOXIO Sandbox nexus.
+This repository contains Data Product definitions for the IOXIO Dataspace Sandbox.

 Specification for describing data product definitions can be found in [./DataProducts/README.md](./DataProducts/README.md).